 Bakersfield, CA • Private

 Madison, WI • Private

 Delhi, NY • Private

 Waltham, MA • Private

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 33.4% of direct sales representatives listed customer service on their resume, but soft skills such as interpersonal skills and physical stamina are important as well.
+Out of all the resumes we looked through, 25.2% of outbound sales representatives listed outbound sales on their resume, but soft skills such as physical stamina and self-confidence are important as well.

-Zippia allows you to choose from different easy-to-use Direct Sales Representative templates, and provides you with expert advice.
-Using the templates, you can rest assured that the structure and format of your Direct Sales Representative resume is top notch.
+Zippia allows you to choose from different easy-to-use Outbound Sales Representative templates, and provides you with expert advice.
+Using the templates, you can rest assured that the structure and format of your Outbound Sales Representative resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.

 After extensive research and analysis, Zippia's data science team found that:

 1. HubSpot Sales Representative

 Whether you're completely new to sales and looking to start a new career, or you want to grow in your current sales role, this five-course career training program from the inbound sales experts at HubSpot can help you reach your career goals.\n\nYou’ll start by learning the basics of sales enablement and how sales and marketing teams can collaborate to create and keep relationships with their targeted buyers.
 You’ll develop data-driven sales goals and influential content to enable you to...